 What is it about?

 This research delves into a comprehensive study of fifteen national-level municipal solid waste (MSW) management schemes in Thailand, focusing on their environmental, economic, and social impacts.
 These schemes include a business-as-usual (BAU) approach, seven composting-oriented schemes, and seven biogas production-oriented schemes.
 All of them utilize incinerators and refuse derived fuel (RDF) processing for waste disposal.
 The environmental impacts and costs are evaluated using the Stepwise2006 model and the ecoinvent database.
 Economic returns are assessed by calculating the net present value of construction and operational costs.
 The social impact is measured by examining the affected local communities' perception of waste disposal projects.
+[Some of the content on this page has been created by AI]

 Photo by Pawel Czerwinski on Unsplash